brianyu28/specifications/runoff/runoff.md

 A plurality vote would here declare a tie between Alice and Bob, since each has two votes.
 But is that the right outcome?

 There's another kind of voting system known as a ranked-choice voting system.
 In a ranked-choice system, voters can vote for more than one candidate.
-Instead of just voting for their top choice, they can rank their top choices.
+Instead of just voting for their top choice, they can rank the candidates in order of preference.
 The resulting ballots might therefore look like the below.

 ![Three ballots, with ranked preferences](ranked_ballot_1.png)